The-Blockchain-Company/bcc-node/README.rst

 Additional documentation for building the node will be available soon.

-Linux Executable - We are moving Hydra to hydra.quantumone.network for public testing.
-Hydra below is not enabled.
+Linux Executable - Soon available at hydra.quantumone.network
 ==================

 You can download the latest version of ``bcc-node`` and ``bcc-cli``: